 - Captive mining results in sub-optimal mining.
-Auctioning mines without end use restriction will ensure optimal mining. - States will get additional revenue from the sale of mineral by captive miners. - It will encourage setting-up of industries around the mines, which are generally located in remote locations.
+Auctioning mines without end use restriction will ensure optimal mining.
+46 mines were successfully auctioned in the country without end use restriction. - States will get additional revenue from the sale of mineral by captive miners. - It will encourage setting-up of industries around the mines, which are generally located in remote locations.